Maria is an intake coordinator. She does not provide legal advice.

 Negotiation & Settlement

-Henry knows what your case is worth and won't accept less.
-If they won't pay fair, he takes it to trial.
+We know what your case is worth and won't accept less.
+If they won't pay fair, we take it to trial.

 Deadlines & Paperwork

 Arizona has strict filing deadlines.
-Henry tracks every one so you never miss a date.
+We track every one so you never miss a date.

 Communication & Updates

 You'll always know where your case stands.
-Henry is available by phone, video, or text.
+We're available by phone, video, or text.

 Rideshare accidents require a few extra steps beyond a typical car crash.
 Preserving app evidence early can make or break your claim.